Fort Lauderdale Nursing Home Accidents Lawyers Dedicated to the Safety of Your Elderly Loved Ones

 - Nutrition: It is not unusual for seniors to lose some weight over time, but any sudden and severe unexplained weight loss can be a sign of neglect.
 Even with changed eating behaviors, experienced nursing home staff needs to avoid patient malnutrition and dehydration with meal supplements.

 When you call a personal injury lawyer at Fazio DiSalvo & Abers, P.A., you receive immediate advice and support.
-We can help you work with nursing home administrators when minor corrections can alleviate your concerns, but our board-certified trial lawyers can help you take full legal action when needed.
+We can help you work with nursing home administrators when minor corrections can alleviate your concerns, but our board-certified trial lawyer can help you take full legal action when needed.

 No resident should ever suffer from nursing home abuse